sascha/TokenInjectableDockerBuilder/README.md

 ### Simple Usage Example

-This example demonstrates the most basic usage of the `TokenInjectableDockerBuilder`, where you specify the path to your Docker context and provide simple build arguments.
+This example demonstrates the basic usage of the `TokenInjectableDockerBuilder`, where a Next.js frontend Docker image requires an API Gateway URL as a build argument to create a reference from the UI to the associated API in a given deployment.

 #### TypeScript/NPM Example